abhi-ds05/anime_recommendations_system/README.md

 If you encounter any bugs or issues with the anime recommendation app, please let me know by opening an issue on my [GitHub repository](https://github.com/abhi-ds05/anime_recommendations_system/issues).
 Be sure to include the details of your query and the expected results.
 Your feedback is valuable in helping me improve the app for all users.
 Thank you for your support!

-## Future Scope

-1. **Implement Hybrid Recommendation System**: Combine collaborative filtering and content-based filtering techniques to create a hybrid recommendation system.
-2. **Include User Feedback and Reviews**: Incorporate user feedback and reviews into the recommendation system to improve the accuracy of recommendations.
-3. **Explore Deep Learning Models**: Experiment with advanced deep learning models, such as RNNs and transformer-based architectures, to enhance recommendation performance.
-4. **Real-Time Recommendation Updates**: Implement a real-time recommendation system that continuously updates suggestions based on users' interactions.
-5. **Integrate External Data Sources**: Consider integrating external data sources, such as user demographics and anime-related news, to personalize recommendations.
-6. **Anime Sentiment Analysis**: Perform sentiment analysis on anime reviews to gauge audience sentiments towards specific animes.
-7. **User Clustering**: Cluster users based on preferences to provide better personalized recommendations and targeted marketing strategies.
-8. **Interactive Web Interface**: Develop a user-friendly web interface for exploring recommendations and detailed anime information.
-9. **Social Media Integration**: Allow users to share favorite animes and recommendations on social media platforms.
-10. **Anime Popularity Trend Analysis**: Conduct time series analysis to identify trends in anime popularity over different seasons and years.
-11. **Personalized Watchlists**: Create personalized watchlists for users, curating a list of animes based on their preferences.
-12. **Sentiment-Based Filtering**: Implement sentiment-based filtering for recommending animes based on users' emotions.